facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 Now, whenever you make a commit, Prettier will format the changed files automatically.
 You can also run `./node_modules/.bin/prettier --write "src/**/*.{js,jsx,ts,tsx,json,css,scss,md}"` to format your entire project for the first time.

-Next you might want to integrate Prettier in your favorite editor.
+Next, you might want to integrate Prettier in your favorite editor.
 Read the section on [Editor Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.